 Input are the maximum depth (hds_depth) and maximum area (ilake slc-area) of depression in GeoData.txt (or a ilakeregion dependent parameter hdsdepth can be used).
 In addition, the land area fraction connected to the ilake, icatch, is used.
 It is set equal to one if the whole subbasin may contribute to the HDS outflow. icatch can be lower if part of the land area of the subbasin is always contributing to subbasin outflow, e.g. if it is contributing to a main river through the subbasin.
 The output 'connectivity' of the HDS model is in the HYPE implementation defined as the contributing area fraction, aka one minus the non-contributing area fraction.
 This because, at the moment, the water area of the depression is constant.
-The output 'non-contributing area fraction' is a the fraction of the ilake catchment area (including the ilake area itself) not contributing to outflow from the HDS model.
+The output 'non-contributing to outflow from the HDS model.